Whale Watching in the Dominican Republic [2026 Guide]

 What To Bring

 Always dress in layers, with a long sleeve shirt and pants that you can remove if it gets too hot.
 You will need adequate sun protection since you’ll be getting UV rays from the sky and the reflection off the water.
-Bring a hat, sunglasses, sunscreen, lip balm, and a camera.
+Bring a hat, sunglasses, sunscreen, lip balm, water bottle, and a camera.

 Along with these fundamental items, it is important to consider several other factors that contribute to an enjoyable and safe experience during the adventure.
 Attention to comfort and preparedness is crucial, as conditions at sea can be unpredictable.